AdrielMendezRios/Chip8/README.md

 3. run: make chip8
 4. ./chip8
 5. optionally, add you're own ROMs to the 'programs' folder then pick them from the menu after rerunning ./chip8 command

+There are some rendering issues that I still need to work out so if you find any and/or know what might be causing them please let me know!! thanks in advanced 🙏🏼